 Jennifer Aniston and Adam Sandler are both huge icons of comedy, having had extremely successful careers at the top of Hollywood for decades now.
 Thus, when the two powerhouse performers joined forces for the Netflix original film ‘Murder Mystery‘, interests were already soaring high.

 In this film, Sandler plays the role of Nick Spitz who works as a police officer in New York City.
-His wife, Audrey (Aniston) believes that they have lost the spark in their marriage, and thus to reignite the same the two of them head off to Europe for a vacation.
-The couple come across a rather rich gentleman at the airport who offers them to come with him and spend some time on his family yacht.
+His wife, Audrey (Aniston) believes that they have lost the spark in their marriage, and thus, to reignite the same, the two head off to Europe for a vacation.
+There, the couple comes across a rather rich gentleman at the airport who invites them on his family yacht.
 Audrey and Nick readily agree, and soon find themselves in the midst of opulence they have never seen before.
-Their joy suddenly comes crashing down when a murder takes place on the yacht and they are suspected of being the killers.
-Audrey and Nick have to solve the murder case themselves before things get out of hand.
+Their joy suddenly comes crashing down when a murder takes place and they are suspected of being the killers.
+The pair has to solve the case themselves before things get out of hand.
 Though the film has nothing new to offer, it is the sheer performance of the two leading actors which makes this film an irresistible watch.

 Read More: Best Sad Movies on Netflix